swiftlang/swift-evolution/proposals/0153-compensate-for-the-inconsistency-of-nscopyings-behaviour.md

 Setting the job of `isaacNewton` affects the job stored in `lab.employee`.
 That's an unexpected behavior as we have declared `employee` property as `@NSCopying`.
 Obviously, `@NSCopying` semantic became effectless implicitly in the initializer of `Department` class.

-For the moment, if we indeed require copy we have to invoke `copy()` method explictly on instances that wanna be copied to make sure that classes' properties are able to store deeply-copied results during the initialization:
+For the moment, if we indeed require copy we have to invoke `copy()` method explictly on instances that want to be copied to make sure that classes' properties are able to store deeply-copied results during the initialization:

 ``` swift
 init( employee candidate: Person ) {